NEW MOON - Chodesh - Explained!

 In the Old Covenant the lay people annually journeyed to where God had

-placed His name to attend the Passover feast.
+placed His name.
+This gathering was to celebrate the Passover feast.

 city yearly to worship and sacrifice to the